Kellyanne Conway Spins Matt Bevin’s Apparent Loss Into Win for Trump

 Then, Kilmeade asked, “Does the president look at it as a personal loss that Tom Bevin, as of now, looks like he is going to lose?”

 As of midday Wednesday, Democratic candidate Andy Beshear had declared victory over the sitting Republican governor, but Bevin has refused to concede.
-According to the AP, with 100% pf precincts reported, Beshear leads Bevin by 5,333 votes for a margin of less than 0.4 percentage points.
+According to the AP, with 100 percent of precincts reported, Beshear leads Bevin by 5,333 votes for a margin of less than 0.4 percentage points.

-President Trump headlined a rally in Lexington, Kentucky for Bevin the night before this week’s election, where, among other things, he called the governor a “pain in the ass.”
+President Trump headlined a rally in Lexington for Bevin the night before this week’s election, where, among other things, he called the governor a “pain in the ass.”
 But Conway ignored that fact and instead chose to focus on Trump’s previous trip to the state back in August.
-She cited one poll that had Beshear up by nine points at that time.
+She cited one poll that had Beshear up by 9 percentage points at that time.